kdeldycke/awesome-engineering-team-management/.github/contributing.md

 Your contributions are always welcome!
 Here are some guidelines.

-- Try to provide an actionable TL;DR as a description, quoting the original text if you need so.

-## Sections
+## Editorial line

+This list targets professionals with a background in software development and help them transition to an engineering management role.

+You wonder what it looks like to be a manager from the inside?
+You just started your first job as the leader of a team?
+You're stuck into the day-to-day operations of the job?
+You need to move up to the next level?
+This guide is written for you!

+This body of work stands out from generic leadership and management literature, by providing uncompromising insights and practical advices to bootstrap your journey into the management career track, from a technical background.

-- First level sections are voluntarily not in the alphabetical order: this list provides a progression to help with the transition to management.
+This list provides a progression to help with the transition to management.
 From general to specifics.
+It starts with an overview of the role, then describes its requirements, its position relatives to others.
+Then we delves into the day-to-day tools of the trade, both organizational and behavioral.
+At last we discuss about some of the dark sides of the job.

-- The rough order is like so:
+Items are roughly ordered like so:

 1. At first we'll find content appealing to software developers or new managers.
 We're reaching for accessibility and targets the wider audience and provide a gentle introduction.
-  1. Then we can have a couple of real use-cases or anecdotes, which makes the topic more practical.
+1. Then we can have a couple of real use-cases or anecdotes, which makes the subject more hands-on and relatable.
-  1. Third we might add a couple of reference material to generalize concepts, or provide generic solution or broader thinking frameworks.
+1. Third we might add a couple of reference material to generalize concepts, provide methodical solutions and expose broader thinking frameworks.
-  1. At the end we'll add the most cynical or bleak content, because hey, we can't help it: [on a long enough time line, the survival rate for everyone drops to zero](https://www.goodreads.com/quotes/26639-on-a-long-enough-time-line-the-survival-rate-for).
-And these content might still have some utility as cautionary tales or signals that things might start to go south.
+1. At the end comes the most cynical or bleak content, which have some utility as cautionary tales or signals of things starting to go in the bad direction.

+## Status

+This repository has reached an equilibrium state.
+We are past its accumulation phase, and in the middle of the curation process.
+Meaning we're more into refining its concepts, smooth the progression and carefully evaluating the addition of new content.

+## Formatting

+Rules to keep the content clean and tidy.

+### General content

+- Apostrophes should be using the single ASCII mark: `'`.

+- Try to quote the original content as-is to summarize the point of the linked content.

+- If a straight quote doesn't cut it, feel free to paraphrase both the item's title and description.
+Remember, this is curation: we are increasing the value of the original content by aggregation and categorization, yes, but also by smart editorializing.
+As long as you respect the spirit of the original content it's OK.

+### Sections

+- Sections are not in the alphabetical order to provide a progression, in respect to the editorial line above.

+- Section might feature one paragraph introduction and a figure (graph, drawing, photo).

+### Item title

+- No `“` and `”` curved quotation marks.
+This is reserved for original content quotation in descriptions.

+- To quote, use either the single or double variations: `'` and `"`.
+Keep them properly balanced.

-## List Item
+### Item description

+- Try to provide an actionable TL;DR as a description, quoting the original text if it stands by itself.

-- No need to add the `TL;DR:` prefix in description.
-It is assumed every description is a kind of short summary.
+- [Removes `TL;DR:` prefix in description](https://github.com/kdeldycke/awesome-management/commit/da298ec1c39fe62fd4553e1a6de0ad4494602c57).
+Every description is a short summary anyway.

+- Quotes should be properly delimited with the `“` and `”` curved quotation marks.

+- You can reduce the original text by using an ellipsis in parenthesis `(…)`.

+- For quoting inside a quote, use single or double `'` and `"` ASCII marks.
+Keep them properly balanced.

-- To serialize a list into a description, use the following format: `“Blah blah: 1.
+- To serialize a list into a description, use the following format:

+  > This is my own description.
+Here is a list quoted from the original content about “a random subject: 1.
 Blah blah blah; 2.
+Blah blah blah?
+3. Blah blah blah.”
+This makes sense right?

+  This provides visual anchor points that help readability and quick content scanning.

-Blah blah blah; 3.
-Blah blah blah.”`.
-You can skip some items from the original list and renumber it.
-You shouldn't have to re-order it though.
+  - You can skip some items from the original list and renumber it.

-## Formatting
+  - You shouldn't have to re-order it though.

+- An additional link in the description is allowed.
+This must be limited to some rare cases.
+Like pointing to a bigger concept, an acronym definition, or reference material (book, biography, …).

+### CLI helpers

-- A couple of CLI to fix-up some common formatting mistakes:
+One-liners to fix-up some common formatting mistakes.
+Use with great caution and always double-check and edit the results.

 - ``sed -i 's/^* /- /g' ./README.md``: replaces star list item markers by dashes.

-  - ``sed -i "s/‘/\'/g" ./README.md`` and ``sed -i "s/’/\'/g" ./README.md``:
-      replaces typographic quotes with simple ones.
+- ``sed -i "s/‘/\'/g" ./README.md`` and ``sed -i "s/’/\'/g" ./README.md``: replaces typographic quotes with simple ones.

 - ``sed -i 's/`$/`\./g' ./README.md``: forces quotes to end with a dot.

-- This repository is still in its accumulation phase.
-Meaning we will not over-think adding stuff to it.
-The curation phase and fine-tuning can happens in a second time.